Boeing's Dreamliner becomes commercial reality

 As Boeing celebrates FAA certification, the company continues to grapple with program challenges.

-Boeing is mired in a legal dispute with one of its top labor unions in Washington state, where it has traditionally built its aircraft.
+Boeing is mired in a legal dispute with one of its top labour unions in Washington state, where it has traditionally built its aircraft.

-The International Association of Machinists and the National Labor Relations Board have accused Boeing of building a nonunion 787 assembly plant in South Carolina to punish the IAM for past strikes.
+The International Association of Machinists and the National Labour Relations Board have accused Boeing of building a non-union 787 assembly plant in South Carolina to punish the IAM for past strikes.

 Boeing blames one of its seven program delays on a 58-day strike in 2008 over a contract dispute, but it rejects the notion that placement of its second assembly line was retaliatory.